apiaryio/apiaryio.github.com/_posts/2013-02-05-New-and-improved-PEG-parser.md

 are some areas where the behavior of the old parser was undefined and while it is valid with new parser, it may lead to unexpected results.
-Therefore, we encourage you to take a look at your documentation to verify everything is in order.
+Therefore, we encourage you to take a look at your documentation, verify everything is OK and [let us know](http://support.apiary.io/) if you need help.

 The main change comes with header and payload definition.
 In some places, the old parser incorrectly accepted empty newlines inside headers or